CMU-313/spring23-nodebb-team-cakepop/UserGuide.md

 6. Create a new post, and instead of pressing the usual submit button, select "Post Anonymously" (this will still post, but it will remove the features that make the user identifiable)
-7. See that your username and photo are not shown in the UI, though you alone can still see that the post is affiliated with you.<br><br>
+7. See that your username and photo are not shown in the UI!<br><br>

 **How did we test?**<br>
 *Coming soon...*